beego/beedoc/en-US/mvc/model/orm.md

 ## Print out SQL query in debugging mode

-Set `orm.Debug` to true will print out SQL queries
+Setting `orm.Debug` to true will print out SQL queries

 It may cause performance issues.
-It's not recommend to use in production env.
+It's not recommend to be used in production env.

 ```go
 func main() {
 	orm.Debug = true
 ...
 ```
-Output with `os.Stderr` by default.
+Prints to `os.Stderr` by default.

 You can change it to your own `io.Writer`